 As I wrap up this post in Armenia travel tips, I’d like to leave you with some valuable travel resources and website links that are repositories for all Armenia related information, from sightseeing to dining to lodging and transportation.
 These are:

 a) Absolute Armenia: A website single-handedly dedicated to showcasing the best of Armenia with an aim to promote responsible tourism.
-Having rolled out recently, it is still a work in progress but is evolving rapidly to be your one stop destination for answering all Armenia related travel queries.

 b) Impact Yerevan Hub: Think of this initiative as the “square space” of Yerevan where young locals not only work in shared space but also provide insider tips on the best of Yerevan, from dining to shopping to bars to other happening events.
 I picked up one of their yellow maps from our hotel (Ibis Yerevan center) and it was a game changer for me.
 Check out their Facebook page for upcoming events in Yerevan and the best places to dine, drink and shop when in the capital.

 c) The official tourism website of Armenia for all aspects of traveling in Armenia and exploring a plethora of upcoming festivals and events.